s7jaweig/EXML-WS-23-24---Planet-V2/README.md

   <em>Fig 1: Accurency of PlaNet</em>
 </p>

-The network is trained with the help of 9.1 million georeferenced images from the Internet.
-In the paper by Tobias Weyand et al. the network is analysed for accuracy using a photo dataset from Flickr.
+The network is trained with 9.1 million georeferenced images from the Internet.
+In the paper by Tobias Weyand et al. the network is analysed for accuracy, using a photo dataset from Flickr.
 The results are shown in Figure 1.
 The country accuracy is 28.4% and the continent accuracy is 48% for the top-1 prediction.

 ## Requirements